Tips for Moving from a Warm Country to Europe…

 That was not my case.
 I have olive skin, and I spent my first year in Poland constantly feeling ill and getting sick.
 I went to the doctor, and he ordered an exam, which revealed that I was severely deficient in vitamin D.

 My problem of fatigue and constant sickness was solved after I started taking Vitamin D3 supplements during the fall and winter — something that costs me less than 8 euros per month.
+Now I can enjoy some charming and inexpensive winter destinations in Europe without suffering from lack of vitamin D.

 Check also: What is the best country to retire to?
 Find out here.